HOME / TIPS / Workflow

 Reticle Red and LightBurn are not competitors — they're the perfect two-app stack.
 LightBurn controls the machine.
 Reticle Red generates and prepares everything going into it.

 Step 1: Generate or process your design in Reticle Red Use The Fabricator for AI pattern generation, Photo Prep for photo engraving, Map Maker for city maps, or any of the 30+ other tools.
-Trace and output your file as SVG (for engraving fills) or DXF (for cut paths).
+Trace and output your file as SVG (for engraving fills or outlines).

 Step 2: Import to LightBurn Open LightBurn → File → Import.
-SVG and DXF import cleanly with no conversion.
+SVG imports cleanly with no conversion.
 Set your layer colors, power and speed, and you're ready.

 Step 3: Assign layers by function - Black fill paths → raster engraving layer - Red outlines → vector cut layer - Use LightBurn's fill + line mode for combined engrave-then-cut operations

-Pro tip: Use Reticle Red's AI Neural Vector Scan (8 credits) before importing to LightBurn.
-It produces cleaner nodes and fewer stray paths than standard bitmap trace — which means faster cut times and cleaner results.
+Pro tip: Use Reticle Red's AI Vector Artist (4 credits) before importing to LightBurn.
+It produces cleaner nodes and fewer stray paths than standard bitmap tracing — which means faster cut times and cleaner results.